Royal Opera of Versailles: Construction of the Opera, 1765 to 1770

 On 1 October 1789, the gardes du corps du roi held a banquet to welcome the Flanders Regiment, which had just arrived to strengthen protection for the royal family against the revolutionary rumblings that were being heard in Paris.
 At this banquet, Louis XVI, Marie Antoinette, and the Dauphin received the pledge of loyalty from these guards.
 Revolutionary journalist Jean-Paul Marat described the banquet as a counter-revolutionary orgy, with the soldiers ripping off the blue-white-red cockades they had been wearing and replacing them with white ones, the color that symbolized the Bourbon monarchy.
 In truth, there is no evidence of this act, and actual eyewitnesses and attendees, such as the Queen's lady of the bedchamber Madame Campan, record no such destruction of cockades.
 This was the last event held in the Opera during the Ancien Régime.

 Built entirely of wood, which is painted in faux marble to represent stone, the Opera has excellent acoustics and represents one of the finest examples of neo-classical decoration.
 The theme of the decoration is related to Apollo and the Olympian deities.
 The decoration of the Opera was directed by Augustin Pajou, who executed the bas-reliefs panels that decorate the front of the loges.
 The ceiling features a canvas by Louis Jean-Jacques Durameau in which Apollo and the Muses are depicted.

 In spite of the excellent acoustics and the opulent setting, the Opera was not often used during the reign of Louis XVI, largely on grounds of cost.
 However, for those occasions when the Opera was used, they became events of the day.
 Some of the more memorable uses of the Opera during the reign of Louis XVI included:

-5 May 1777: Revival of Jean-Philippe Rameau's, Castor et Pollux for the visit of Joseph II, Holy Roman Emperor, Marie Antoinette's brother.
+5 May 1777: Revival of Jean-Philippe Rameau's Castor et Pollux for the visit of Joseph II, Holy Roman Emperor, Marie Antoinette's brother.

 23 May 1782: Revival of Aline, reine de Golconde by Michel-Jean Sedaine;

 29 May 1782: Revival of Christoph Willibald Gluck's opera, Iphigénie en Aulide and the revival of Maximilien Gardel's ballet Ninette à la Cour;

-8 June 1782: Dress ball held in honor of the visit of the comte and comtess du Nord, the Tsesarevich Paul and Tsesarevna Marie Feodorovna of Russia who were traveling incognito.
+8 June 1782: Dress ball held in honor of the visit of the comte and comtesse du Nord, the Tsesarevich Paul and Tsesarevna Marie Feodorovna of Russia who were traveling incognito.

 14 June 1784: Revival of Gluck's Armide for the visit of Gustav III of Sweden.